Up and Away: The Ballad of Up Records

 At its peak, Up Records had 20 bands on the label, despite only signing bands with whom Takino had a personal relationship.
 "He signed bands that were people he liked, doing music he loved," says Britt Ury, one of Up's four employees1.
 Despite only modest record sales, Up became possibly the most important label in Seattle in the post-grunge era.

 But it all changed when Takino was diagnosed with leukemia.

 Built to Spill.

 With Takino taking time off for numerous treatments, Up was never the same.
 After a lengthy struggle, Takino succumbed to the illness on Friday, October 13, 2000, in Houston.
 He was just 32.
-While his partner, Pete Ritchey, took over the label, he did so under the agreement to only release records by bands Takino signed.
-The record label effectively ended with Takino's passing, and an era was over.
+While his partner, Pete Ritchey, took over the label, he did so under the agreement to only release records by artists that Takino had already signed.
+Aside from some one-off releases, including a solo album from Built to Spill's Doug Martsch, the record label effectively ended with Takino's passing.
+An era was over.

 Though Up had only a short run as an active record label, its influence continues to this day.

 - Scanlon, Tom (October 19, 2000).
 Indie rock's Chris Takino pioneered industry trends.